g-loot/g-loot.github.io/docs/voucher/sls-intro.md

 2. List all active leaderboard for your game
 3. Get all the scores for a leaderboard (if you wish to show it in the game rather than redirecting the users to our domain)

-If this sounds applicable to your use-case, please continue reading for the full api specification.
+If this sounds applicable to your use-case, please continue reading.